On the affinization of a nilpotent orbit cover: Computing the partial Namikawa spaces

 We have the following commutative diagram.
 The maps $f$ and $f'$ are naturally induced from the covers $\widehat{\OO}\to \check{\OO}$ and $\widehat{\OO}'\to \check{\OO}'$ respectively.
 The maps $\widehat{\rho}$ and $\check{\rho}$ are constructed analogously to $\rho$ in \cref{P=z(l)}.

-We will need the following lemma: \begin{lemma} The morphisms $\widehat{\rho}$ and $f$ are surjective. \end{lemma} \begin{proof} The map $\widehat{\rho}$ is by construction a partial resolution of singularities, and therefore $\widehat{\rho}$ is proper.
-Then the image of $\widehat{\rho}$ is a closed subset of $\widehat{X}$.
-On the other hand, $\widehat{\rho}$ is birational and therefore dominant.
-Thus, it is surjective.
+We will need the following lemma: \begin{lemma} The morphisms $\widehat{\rho}$ and $f$ are surjective. \end{lemma} \begin{proof} The map $\widehat{\rho}$ is by construction a partial resolution of singularities.
+A birational proper map is surjective.

 The map $f$ is the morphism of affine scheme induced from the integral extension $\CC[\check{\OO}]\to \CC[\widehat{\OO}]$.
 The Going Up theorem implies the surjectivity. \end{proof}

 Let us consider two cases: